Staphylococcus/brain-from-brane/docs/04-information-systems/4a-material-organization-dynamics/4a5-empirical-predictions.md

 **Technological Testing:**

 - **Software Library Adoption:** Analyze adoption rates of competing open-source software libraries within a specific programming ecosystem.
-- **Compatibility Metrics:** Develop a "Compatibility Score" for each library based on factors like ease of integration (e.g., complexity of API), consistency with the language's dominant paradigms, and lack of dependency conflicts.
+- **Compatibility Metrics (SAC proxy):** Develop a "Compatibility Score" for each library based on factors like ease of integration (e.g., complexity of API), consistency with the language's dominant paradigms, and lack of dependency conflicts.
 - **Prediction:** Libraries with higher Compatibility Scores will show significantly higher adoption rates, even when controlling for performance or feature set.

 **Falsification Conditions:**